Top Home Remedies For Chronic Back Pain

 Paracetamol alone is not recommended to manage back pain, it can be used with another painkiller.

-Practice Mindfulness & Stress Management:
+13. Practice Mindfulness & Stress Management:

 Stress can exacerbate chronic back pain.
 Feelings of stress and anxiety can release hormones like adrenaline and cortisol, which cause muscle tightening and spasms.
 All this can lead towards development or worsening of back pain.
-Mindfulness practices like meditation, deep breathing exercises and progressive muscle relaxation, help in reducing stress levels and improve pain management.
-There are different types of chronic pain including back pain.
-If you wish to read about the types and how they can be deal with, click here.

 Remember to consult your doctor if your pain is persistent or worsening, as it can indicate a more serious underlying problem.

-Are you are suffering from chronic back pain and finding it difficult to attend work or school?
+Are you suffering from chronic back pain and finding it difficult to attend work or school?
 To take some time off, you might need a sick note to officially communicate your absence.
 You can get a sick note online within minutes from an EU licensed doctor from the comfort of your home.